zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 The decorative state has been separated, the real language, should be like a rhino horn alone.

-“Entertainment, joy and pleasure in the world”: “Entertainment”: There are two kinds of entertainment: physical entertainment and speech entertainment...
+"Entertainment, joy and pleasure in the world": "Entertainment": There are two kinds of entertainment: physical entertainment and speech entertainment...
 (medium) This is the entertainment of the body... (medium) This is the entertainment of words.
-“Joy,” which is synonyms for being satisfied, is “joy.”
+"Joy," which is synonyms for being satisfied, is "joy."
-“Happy”, this is said by Worldman [MN.139]: The Picchu!
+"Happy", this is said by Worldman [MN.139]: The Picchu!
 There are five kinds of desires, which five?
 Can be known by the eye, the desired, cute, desirable, cute look, accompanying, greedy color, can be known by the ear... (medium) sound, can be known by the nose... the smell of the tongue... ... the taste can be known, wanted, cute, desirable, cute, cute look, accompanied by desire, greedy touch, Bichu!
 These are called five desires.
 Bichu!
 Where the five kinds of joy and joy to be born, Bichu!
 This is called pleasure.
-“In the world”, in the world of mankind.”
+"In the world", in the world of mankind."
 For entertainment, joy and pleasure in the world.

-“Do not decorate after becoming an expectation”: “The entertainment and joy in the world and the pleasure of not decorating become an unexpectedless person, after he disconnected, deported, after the end, so that it went to nonexistent.”
+"Do not decorate after becoming an expectation": "The entertainment and joy in the world and the pleasure of not decorating become an unexpectedless person, after he disconnected, deported, after the end, so that it went to nonexistent."
 For not to decorate after becoming an expectation.

-“Decorative state has been separated, true speakers”: “Decorations”, there are two types of decorations: there are decorations in family, and non-family decor.
+"Decorative state has been separated, true speakers": "Decorations", there are two types of decorations: there are decorations in family, and non-family decor.
 What is the decor in the family?
 Hair, Beard, Wreath, Spices, Balm, Accessories (), Accessories (), Clothes, Coat, Bandana, Massage, Rubbing, Bath, Rubbing,